aragon/lock-to-vote-plugin/TESTS.md

 │   │   ├── Given the minimum approval tally was achieved │   │   │   └── It isMinApprovalReached() should return true
-│   │   └── It usedVotingPower() should return the appropriate values │   ├── Given it has passed after endDate
+│   │   └── It usedVotingPower() should return the appropriate values │   └── Given it has passed after endDate
-│   │   ├── It getProposal() returns the right values
-│   │   ├── It isProposalOpen() returns false
-│   │   ├── It hasSucceeded() should return false
-│   │   ├── Given The proposal has not been executed
-│   │   │   └── It canExecute() should return true
-│   │   ├── Given The proposal has been executed
-│   │   │   └── It canExecute() should return false
-│   │   ├── It isSupportThresholdReachedEarly() should return false
-│   │   ├── It isSupportThresholdReached() should return true
-│   │   ├── It isMinVotingPowerReached() should return true
-│   │   ├── It isMinApprovalReached() should return true
-│   │   └── It usedVotingPower() should return the appropriate values │   └── Given it has passed early
 │       ├── It getProposal() returns the right values │       ├── It isProposalOpen() returns false
+│       ├── It isProposalEnded() returns true
 │       ├── It hasSucceeded() should return false
-│       ├── Given The proposal has not been executed 2 │       │   └── It canExecute() should return true
+│       ├── Given The proposal has not been executed
+│       │   ├── It canExecute() should return true
+│       │   └── It isProposalEnded() returns true
-│       ├── Given The proposal has been executed 2
+│       ├── Given The proposal has been executed
-│       │   └── It canExecute() should return false
+│       │   ├── It canExecute() should return false
-│       ├── It isSupportThresholdReachedEarly() should return true │       ├── It isSupportThresholdReached() should return true │       ├── It isMinVotingPowerReached() should return true │       ├── It isMinApprovalReached() should return true
+│       │   └── It isProposalEnded() returns true
+│       ├── It isSupportThresholdReached() should return true │       ├── It isMinVotingPowerReached() should return true │       ├── It isMinApprovalReached() should return true